martinpredny/Assignment-Android/README.md

 * while loading of page is running add new item at the end of recycler.
 This item will show only progressbar.
 * when loading of page fails show new item at the end of recycler.
 This item will contain retry button that tries to load this failed page one more time

-When everything is done our UI should hadle 3 different loading states and 3 different error states (first page/any other page/refresh)
+When everything is done our UI should handle 3 different loading states and 3 different error states (first page/any other page/refresh)